adipiz99/LAVA-framework/README.md

 ## 📌 Acknowledgments

-This study has been partially supported by SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union - NextGenerationEU
+This study has been partially supported by SERICS (PE00000014), including its vertical project FF4ALL, under the MUR National Recovery and Resilience Plan funded by the European Union – NextGenerationEU.